 20. Details of Directors and Key Managerial Personnel

-After the closure of financial year, Dr. Smita Hajari (DIN: 08763920). an Independent Director of the Company whose period of office is liable to expire on July 23, 2025, the Board of Directors in its meeting held on August 13, 2024 based on recommendation of Nomination and Remuneration Committee, and subject to the approval of members of the Company at the ensuing Annual General Meeting, considered re appointment of Dr. Smita Hajari (DIN: 08763920) as an Independent Director of the Company for a second term of 5 consecutive years with effect from July 24, 2025 pursuant to Section 149 (including other applicable provisions if any) of the Companies Act, 2013 and Rules thereof including amendments thereunder and SEBI (Listing Obligation and Disclosure Requirements) Regulations, 2015, including amendments thereunder.
-She is not disqualified from being appointed as director in terms of Section 164 of the Companies Act, 2013 and Rules thereof including amendments thereunder and has given her consent to act as director.
-The Company has also received declaration from Dr. Smita Hajari (DIN: 08763920) that she meet with the criteria of Independence as prescribed under sub section (6) of Section 149 of the Companies Act 2013 and Rules thereof including amendments thereunder and Regulation
+During the year under review, Dr. Smita Hajari (DIN: 08763920), an Independent Director of the Company whose period of office is liable to expire on July 23, 2025, the Board of Directors in its meeting held on August 13, 2024 based on recommendation ofNomination and Remuneration Committee, and approval ofmembers ofthe Company at the 16th Annual General Meeting held on September 27, 2024 approved re-appointment of Dr. Smita Hajari (DIN: 08763920) as an Independent Director of the Company for a second term of 5 consecutive years with effect from July 24, 2025 pursuant to Section 149 (including other applicable provisions if any) of the Companies Act, 2013 and Rules thereof including amendments thereunder and SEBI (Listing Obligation and Disclosure Requirements) Regulations, 2015, including amendments thereunder.

 21. Declaration given by Independent Director(s) and reappointment.

-In compliance with Section 149(7) of the Act, all Independent Directors have given declaration that they meet the criteria of independence as laid down under Section 149(6) of the Act and Regulation I6(l)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+In compliance with Section 149(7) of the Act, all Independent Directors have given declaration that they meet the criteria of independence as laid down under Section 149(6) of the Act and Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 22. Internal Financial Controls

-The Company believes that internal control is necessary principle of prudent business governance that freedom of management should be exercised within a framework of appropriate cheeks and balances.
+The Company believes that internal control is necessary principle of prudent business governance that freedom of management should be exercised within a framework of appropriate checks and balances.
 The Company remains committed to ensuring an effective internal control environment that inter alia provides assurance on orderly and efficient conduct of operations, security of assets, prevention and detection of frauds/errors, accuracy and completeness of accounting records and the timely preparation of reliable financial information.

 The Company's independent and Internal Audit processes, both at the Business and Corporate levels, provide assurance on the adequacy and effectiveness of internal controls, compliance with operating systems, internal policies and regulatory requirements.

-The Financial Statements of the Company arc prepared on the basis of the Significant Accounting Policies that are carefully selected by management and approved by the Board.
+The Financial Statements of the Company are prepared on the basis of the Significant Accounting Policies that are carefully selected by management and approved by the Board.
 These, in turn are supported by a set of divisional Delegation Manual & Standard Operating Procedures (SOPs) that have been established for individual units/ areas of operations.

 The Company uses SAP Systems as a business enabler and also to maintain its Books of Account.
 The SOPs in tandem with transactional controls built into the SAP Systems ensure appropriate segregation of duties, tiered approval mechanisms and maintenance of supporting records.
 The systems, SOPs and controls are reviewed by Senior management and audited by Internal Auditor whose findings and recommendations are reviewed by the Audit Committee of Board of Directors and tracked through to implementation.

 The Company has in place adequate internal financial controls with reference to the Financial Statements.
 Such controls have been tested during the year and no reportable material weakness in the design or operation was observed.
-Nonetheless the Company recognizes that any internal financial control framework, no matter how well designed, has inherent limitations and accordingly, regularaudil and review processes ensure that such systems are reinforced on an ongoing basis.
+Nonetheless the Company recognizes that any internal financial control framework, no matter how well designed, has inherent limitations and accordingly, regular audit and review processes ensure that such systems are reinforced on an ongoing basis.

 23. Number of meetings of Board of Directors and committees

 The details of Board and Committee meetings are given in the Corporate Governance Report.
-The interv ening gap between the Meetings was within the period as prescribed under the Companies Act.
-2013.
+The intervening gap between the Meetings was within the period as prescribed under the Companies Act, 2013.

 24. Committees of the Board

-The details with respect to the compositions, powers, roles and terms of reference etc. of relevant Committees of the Board of Directors arc also given in the Corporate Governance Report which forms a part of this Annual Report.
+The details with respect to the compositions, powers, roles and terms of reference etc. of relevant Committees of the Board of Directors are also given in the Corporate Governance Report which forms a part of this Annual Report.
 All recommendations made by the Audit Committee during the year were accepted by the Board.

 25. Familiarization Programme

-The Company has conducted the programme through its Managing Director, Whole lime Director, Company Secretary and other Senior Managerial Personnel to familiarize the Independent Directors with Company in following areas:
+The Company has conducted the programme through its Managing Director, Whole-time Director, Company Secretary and other Senior Managerial Personnel to familiarize the Independent Directors with Company in following areas:- Familiarization with the Company;

-Independent directors’ roles, rights and responsibilities;
+- Independent directors’ roles, rights and responsibilities;

-Board dynamics & functions;
+- Board dynamics & functions;

-Business Model of the Company;
+- Business Model of the Company;

-Compliance management.
+- Compliance management.

-The Policy on Familiarization Programme may be accessed on the Company’s website at the link: https://texmopipc.com
+The Policy on Familiarization Programme may be accessed on the Company’s website at the link: https://texmopipe.com

 26. Corporate Social Responsibility

 The provisions of Section 135 of the Companies Act, 2013 is applicable to the Company, accordingly the Company has developed and implemented Corporate Social Responsibility initiatives.
-The Board in its meeting held on October 28,2020 adopted Corporate Social Responsibility (CSR) Policy of the Company and the composition of the CSR Committee is as under.
+The Board in its meeting held on October 28, 2020 adopted Corporate Social Responsibility (CSR) Policy of the Company and the composition of the CSR Committee is as under:

-2) Mr. Sanjay KumarAgrawal, Member
+2) Mr. Sanjay Kumar Agrawal, Member

 3) Dr. Parvez Anjum, Member.